 Deadline: 2030

 Summary: The EU Pollinators Initiative, which has been revised in January 2023, aims to (i) improve knowledge of pollinator decline, its causes and consequences; (ii) improve pollinator conservation and tackle the causes of pollinator decline and (iii) mobilise society and promote strategic planning and cooperation at all levels.
 Work is ongoing to fully implement the short-term actions and longer-term objectives (2030) of the EU Pollinators Initiative.
 Recent progress includes the publication of a European Red List for hoverflies complementing existing European Red Lists for bees and butterflies.
 A European Red List for moths is in preparation.
 The Commission also published a European Red List of insect taxonomists highlighting existing coverage and gaps of expertise on insect species across the EU.
 Progress has been made in extending butterfly monitoring to a greater number of EU Member States and in developing and field testing a future EU-wide Pollinator Monitoring Scheme, which is to be based on a harmonised and scientifically robust methodology.
 Drivers for pollinator decline are being studied, amongst others with the Insignia project, which monitors pesticide presence in samples collected by honeybees, and the EMBAL project, which monitors the ecological quality of agricultural habitats.
-The European Food Safety Authority (EFSA) has advanced on the review of the Guidance Document for the risk assessment for bees.
+In June 2023, the European Food Safety Authority (EFSA) completed the review of the Guidance Document on the Risk Assessment of Plant Protection Products on Bees.

 Links: